roll/run-py/README.rst

 ..
-TO MAKE CHANGES USE "sources" DIRECTORY (see packgram docs).
+TO MAKE CHANGES USE "meta" DIRECTORY (see packgram docs).

 Run
 =====================